TheodoreWolf/hyperoptax/README.md

 - We are currently redoing the kernel calculation at each iteration when only the last row/column is actually needed.
 JAX requires sizes to be constant, so we need to do something clever...
 - Documentation!
 - pmap is broken: need to shard the domain for grid.
 For bayesian, I'll need to have the GP be shared across gpus.
+- length scale tuning of kernel tuned during optimization (as done in other implementations).

 ## 📝 Citation